dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/index-v2.0.2.md

 ## Step 3: Initialize the License

 The first major step in code configuration is to include a valid license in the `MRZScannerConfig`, which is used when launching the scanner.
-If you are just getting started with the MRZ Scanner from Dynamsoft, we recommend getting your own 30-day trial license through the following modal:

-{% include trialLicense.html %}

 Let's break it down into two smaller steps:

 1. In the *ViewController* code, there will be a single button that will start the operation and a label where the error message will be displayed should something go wrong during the capture process.
 In order to store the parsed MRZ information, we will also create a data struct with the necessary fields as show in the below code snippet.